 Daily Stoic Meditation: How Can I Keep My Mind Clear from Pollution?

 When you see things put simply, you think, “That’s right!
 What else is there?”
-Things should be that simple but we overcomplicate things for ourselves.
-Do you control your mind or does your mind control you?
+Things should be that simple, but we overcomplicate them for ourselves.
+Do you control your mind, or does your mind control you?

 I struggle with my weight.
 I try to reduce but am largely unsuccessful.
 I tried to justify it with weak willpower, bad decisions and inconsistency.